 Marpole Oakridge Neighbourhood Food Network

-– At West End Neighbourhood Food Network potlucks, workshops, and other activities at West End Community Centre (870 Denman St.)
+– At West End Neighbourhood Food Network potlucks, workshops, and other activities at West End Community Centre (870 Denman St.) and elsewhere

 – Available at some urban farming and food-related events at Gordon Neighbourhood House (1019 Broughton St)

 Available at many of Village Vancouver’s events and workshops at West Point Grey Community Centre (4397 W. 2nd Ave.), Aberthau Garden, and EcoGarden activities.

 Village Vancouver also make their roving seed libraries accessible at their workshops in